serverless/cloud/docs/get-started/concepts.md

 - The total code size of the application can't exceed 500MB in developer sandbox.
 This limit is 128MB for permanent stages.
 - All your tests can run no longer than 5 minutes in test stages.
 - The total size of all parameters on every instance can't exceed 3KBs.
+- Development session for Serverless Cloud can take at most an hour.
+After an hour, you'll need to quit and restart the Cloud Shell by typing `cloud`.

 ### Serverless API Limits